Aleksandra Uścińska

 Aleksandra Uścińska (born December 2, 1984) is a Polish taekwondo practitioner, who competed in the women's featherweight category.
 She picked up a total of thirteen medals in her taekwondo career, including a silver from the World Junior Championships in Killarney, Ireland, and represented her nation Poland at the 2004 Summer Olympics.
 Uscinska also trained as a member of the taekwondo squad for Rapid Srem Sports Club (Klub Sportowy Rapid Srem) in her native Poznań, under head coach and master Robert Sadurski.

 Uscinska qualified as a lone taekwondo fighter for the Polish squad in the women's featherweight class (57 kg) at the 2004 Summer Olympics in Athens, by placing third and granting a berth from the European Olympic Qualifying Tournament in Baku, Azerbaijan.
-Having a lack of international experience to the sport, Uscinska endured her first-round defeat 2–11 to Spain's Sonia Reyes.
+Having a lack of international experience in the sport, Uscinska endured her first-round defeat 2–11 to Spain's Sonia Reyes.
 With her Spanish opponent narrowly losing the quarterfinals to South Korea's Jang Ji-won, Uscinska withered her hopes to compete for the Olympic bronze medal through the repechage.